newtonmunene99/tunes/README.md

 # tunes

-A Music App build with Flutter
+A Music App build with Flutter and various open-source packages/plugins

 _Work in Progress, Super buggy, Not functional enough for use._